biorobaw/FAIRIS/README.md

 ## Setup Instructions

-Follow these steps to set up FAIRIS-Lite on your local machine:
+Follow these steps to set up FAIRIS on your local machine:

 ### 1. Clone the Repository